 John G. Sinnicki

 John G. Sinnicki was born and raised in New Jersey after his parents immigrated from Poland.
 When he was fifteen, he and some friends decided to enlist with the Marines though they had to lie about their ages.
 While in the Inactive Reserves, he was called to serve in Korea in 1950.
 During his service he was assigned as a wireman, recording names of incoming casualties.
-Though injured during his service in Korea, he refused the Purple Heart medal because he didn’t want his parents to know he had been injured.
+Though injured during his service in Korea, he refused the Purple Heart medal because he did not want his parents to know he had been injured.
 He details the fighting he witnessed, his encounters with the North Koreans and Chinese, revisiting South Korea, being a chairman of a committee to build a Korean War monument in Bayonne, New Jersey, and the gratitude shown by South Koreans for his service today.

 Encounters with the Koreans